GaloDurante/BaSP-M2023/README.md

 # Become a Software Professional 2023

-This project is about a website for a gym called MegaRocket showing all its features and style.
+>This project is about a website for a gym called MegaRocket showing all its features and style.

 ## Week 01
+On this week we had to create the screenflows of the project on FIGMA.
+My team worked on Super Admin section.

+Summary:
+- Divide into teams and each team has a section to work on
+- Create the screens
+- Create the flow with the screens
+- Show the screens to our tutors to verify the project
+- Apply the corrections
+- Finish the screenflow

+## Week 02
+On this week I made the folder with the HTML and README files to start the project and push it to github.

+Summary:
 - Create the repository that will contain the project
 - Create the folders with the index and README files
 - Create a folder to locate the images